A Survey on Recent Approaches for Natural Language Processing in Low-Resource Scenarios: Complexity of Tasks

 Text summarization is done for Estonian by \newcite{app/muurisep2005estsum} and for Hausa by \newcite{app/bashir2017automatic}.
 The EXTREME benchmark \cite{eval/hu2020xtreme} covers question answering and natural language inference tasks for Yoruba and Estonian (besides NER, POS tagging and more).
 Publicly available systems for optical character recognition support all six languages \cite{app/hakro2016multilingual}.
 All these tasks are supported for the English language as well, and most often, the English datasets are many times larger and of much higher quality.
 Some of the previously mentioned datasets were automatically translated, as in the EXTREME benchmark for several languages.
-As outlined in Section \ref{sub:multi-lm}, we don't claim that all tasks marked in the Table yield high-performance model, but we instead indicate if any resources or models can be found for that language.
+As outlined in the main paper, we do not claim that all tasks marked in the Table yield high-performance model, but we instead indicate if any resources or models can be found for a language.